FlexiGroBots-H2020/MVSE/README.md

 At the PX4 side, since all the PX4 instances are supposed to run on different devices, the mqtt received messages from QGC to PX4 are sent via UDP to port 18570, from the same socket that is listening on 14550 for PX4 to QGC packets.
 This way there is no need of modifying the default ports in PX4 simulators.
 ## MAVLink Connection with External Devices
-If in the QGC configuration file ENABLE_EDEV is set to True, the received messages with topic __/(api-key)/10*/edev_to_qgc__ are received, the information contained in the plain text payload is decoded and saved.
+If in the QGC configuration file ENABLE_EDEV is set to True, messages with topic __/(api-key)/10x/edev_to_qgc__ are received, the information contained in the plain text payload is decoded and saved.
 The payload structure is __lat|xx.yyy|lon|xx.yy|ele|xx.yyy|h|xx.yyy|v|xx.yyy|m|xx.yyy__

 A pymavlink drone instance is created for every edev (to be set in the EDEV_N param), and every time an MQTT message is received, a GLOBAL_POSITION_INT Mavlink message is generated, along with a Heartbeat.